-- Advanced Placement (A)

-- College in the High School (C)

-- Honors (H)

 - International Baccalaureate (I)

 - Local Competency Test (L)

 - National Competency Test (N)

 - Running Start (R)

 - Non-Instructional (Z)

 - C: College in High School

 93. What are College in High School courses?

 Answer: College in the High School courses are college courses offered at a high school with a teacher trained and approved to offer the college rigor.